tcdw/mmlamktoolkit/README.md

 Highlight Replacements that cannot be supported by Syntax Highlight, highlight the beginning of the Hex command, and color-coding by octave.

-Compare the following two images.
+Compare the following two images :

 ![img03](images/img03.png) ![img04](images/img04.png)